thomasabishop/eolas/Electronics/Physics_of_electricity/Electromagnetism.md

 - a **magnitude**: a size value, i.e. being larger or greater than something else
 - a **direction**

-> The value of the electric field at a point in space equals the fore that would be exerted on a unit of charge at that position in space.
+> The value of the electric field at a point in space equals the force that would be exerted on a unit of charge at that position in space.

 Every charged object sets up an electric field in the surrounding space.
 A second charge “feels” the presence of this field.
 The second charge is either attracted toward the initial charge or repelled from it, depending on the signs of the charges.
 Of course, since the second charge also has an electric field, the first charge feels its presence and is either attracted or repelled by the second charge too.
 The electric field from a charge is directed away from the charge when the charge is positive and toward the charge when it is negative.